Sportfreunde Stiller: History

 The band was founded by Peter Brugger (guitar, vocals), Florian "Flo" Weber (drums), and Andi Erhard (bass).
-They initially wanted to name themselves "Bodden" (after football player Olaf Bodden), before later settling for "Stiller".
-They took the name from their former football manager at SV Germering, Hans Stiller.
+They initially wanted to name themselves "Bodden" (after soccer player Olaf Bodden), before later settling for "Stiller".
+They took the name from their former soccer manager at SV Germering, Hans Stiller.

 As Stiller, the band played their first concerts in 1995.
 They later changed their name because a different band called Stiller owned the rights to this name.
 The term Sportfreunde literally translates to friends in sports and is also used in names of sports clubs (e.g. Sportfreunde Siegen).
-In 1997, bassist Erhard was replaced by Rüdiger "Rüde" Linhof.
+In 1997, bassist Erhard was replaced by Rüdiger "Rüde" Linhof, whom they met at The Atomic Café, where Peter and Flo worked as barkeepers.
 The band's debut album, So wie einst Real Madrid, was released in 2000.

 Sportfreunde Stiller's track "Independent" from Die gute Seite was featured in the video game FIFA 2003.

 In 2006, the band wrote 54, '74, '90, 2006", a fan hymn for the German World Cup squad which became a number one hit in Germany; the song commemorates West German championships in the 1954, 1974, and 1990 World Cups.
 After Germany lost in the semi-final against Italy on 4 July 2006, the song was reworked as 54, '74, '90, 2010" in anticipation of the 2010 FIFA World Cup in South Africa.

 Sportfreunde Stiller were nominated five times for Best German Act at the MTV Europe Music Awards, in 2002, 2004, 2006, 2007 and 2009.